 - Health insurance and childcare assistance.

-- An Education award for furthering your education upon successful completion of your term of service in the amount of $5,930.
+- An Education award for furthering your education upon successful completion of your term of service in the amount of up to $6,095 based on program length.

 Have questions?
 Contact us at (907) 865-7355.